RhinoCodes/repo/README.md

   git = true
 }
 ```
-For a package downloaded as a tarball,
+For a package downloaded as a tarball,<br>
 ```lua
 package = {
   name = "foo",